PREreview/prereview-standup/README.md

 - `ORCID_CLIENT_ID`
 - `ORCID_CLIENT_SECRET`

-If you place them in a `.env` file in top-level directory will be auto-loaded, e.g.:
+If you place them in a `.env` file in top-level directory they will be auto-loaded, e.g.:

 **.env**